ThatCodeGuySA/Cyber-Retaliator-Solutions.github.io/skunkworks/LANDING-PAGE-README.md

 **Notes:**
 - All tasks must meet the agreed-upon acceptance criteria before being marked as 'Complete'.
 - Regular weekly meetings are held to ensure everyone is on track and any issues are addressed promptly.

-[//]: # (Add or modify notes relevant to the project management and tracking as needed.)

 ---